sensor-dream/APIVOF/guidelines/list-info/I-packs-in-system-fedora-34.md

-# For letter I, information about installed packages
+# For first letter I, information about installation packages

 <details>
 <summary>ImageMagick</summary>

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : An X application for displaying and manipulating images
+Short desc    : An X application for displaying and manipulating images
 URL          : http://www.imagemagick.org/
-Лицензия     : ImageMagick
+License      : ImageMagick
-Описание     : ImageMagick is an image display and manipulation tool for the X
+Descript     : ImageMagick is an image display and manipulation tool for the X
              : Window System.
 ImageMagick can read and write JPEG, TIFF, PNM, GIF,
              : and Photo CD image formats.
 It can resize, rotate, sharpen, color
              : reduce, or add special effects to an image, and when finished you can